 Lunch room facilities (microwave, fridge, tea and coffee etc) are provided.

-Theory training can now be done face to face again.
+Theory training can now be done face to face or Zoom.
 We have been doing theory training on Zoom and we have realised that this is a big benefit to people travelling long distances and we can still offer zoom for the first two days (theory) if that is what you would prefer.
 Please note that Zoom classes are active sessions with your trainer.
 You will be in discussions and learning, not just watching a power point presentation or similar.
 The delivery times for zoom are flexible.
 If you have a problem while studying it is often easier to log back on for a zoom session with your trainer than talk about it over the phone.